Restoring trust in graduate qualifications

 • Lead the global response to AI-driven academic integrity challenges

-• Align with TEQSA guidance on assessment reform
+• Align with TEQSA regulator guidance on assessment reform

 Employers